Lancer

 Best first stop for classic open-ended science fiction: ships, trade, travel, patrons, strange worlds, and sandbox problem solving.

-The best science-fiction RPG for your table depends less on the genre label and more on what the campaign should repeatedly ask players to do.
-A ship-crew sandbox, a horror scenario, a mech operation, and a diplomatic space-opera campaign all need different rules.
+The best science-fiction TTRPG for your table depends less on the genre label than on what the campaign should repeatedly ask players to do.
+A ship-crew sandbox, horror scenario, mech operation, cyberpunk job, and diplomatic space-opera campaign all need different procedures.

 |---|---|---|---|

 If the campaign is about crews taking jobs, start with Traveller or Stars Without Number.
-If the campaign is about fear and survival, start with Mothership or Alien.
-If the campaign is about tactical missions, start with Lancer or Starfinder.
-If the campaign is about tone and setting familiarity, a licensed game may save the table a lot of explanation.
+If it is about fear and survival, start with Mothership or Alien.
+If it is about tactical missions, start with Lancer.
+If it is about political scale and operatic adventure, browse Space Opera.
+If it is about corporate streets and altered bodies, browse Cyberpunk.

 Space travel is only one lane.
-Cyberpunk, post-apocalyptic survival, weird science-fantasy, hard-sci-fi exploration, mech combat, and alien horror all belong here when technology or speculative futures change the decisions at the table.
+Cyberpunk, post-apocalyptic survival, weird science-fantasy, hard-science exploration, mech combat, time travel, and alien horror all belong here when technology or speculative change reshapes the decisions at the table.

 Cyberpunk 2020 is science fiction focused on near-future technology, cybernetics, networks, weapons, and urban systems rather than space opera.
 Its speculative tech changes bodies, labor, crime, and identity at the table.